alexandermendes/vagrant-bl-digischol/README.md

 - [VirtualBox](https://www.virtualbox.org/)
 - [Vagrant (>=1.8.0)](https://www.vagrantup.com/)

+If you're on Windows 7 you should also upgrade Powershell to resolve an issue in recent versions of Vagrant where commands will hang indefinitely.

-Then from the command line run:
+From the command line run:

 ``` bash
 # Set environment variables (using your username and password)